AhmedElsheiry/simple-app/README.md

 kubectl apply -f ingress.yaml

 ## Test the app on a browser
-minikube ip
-vi /etc/hosts
+minikube addons enable ingress minikube ip vi /etc/hosts
 Add the ip with myapp.local
-search http://myapp.local/ on your browser
+Search http://myapp.local/ on your browser